 Systemic psychotherapy (M6)

-Taught in a highly regarded NHS setting by experienced clinicians, this course was the first of it's kind in the UK and provides you with a professional qualification accredited by The Association of Family Therapy (AFT) and enables you to register with the United Kingdom Council for Psychotherapy (UKCP).
+Taught in a highly regarded NHS setting by experienced clinicians, this course was the first of its kind in the UK and successful completion provides you with a professional qualification accredited by The Association of Family Therapy (AFT) and enables you to register with the United Kingdom Council for Psychotherapy (UKCP).
+If you are applying for a Health Education England funded place, please see the Fees and Funding section below.

 This course is a rigorous and intensive programme that will extend your understanding of theoretical concepts in systemic psychotherapy and fully develop your clinical skills as a systemic family therapist.
 You will learn through theory lectures, seminars, clinical supervision and clinical work.